The Palms at Weston

 • pro The ownership only cares about money.

-• pro The building is not accessible for people in wheelchairs or with mobility issues.
+• pro The building is not accessible for people in wheelchairs or other mobility issues.

-• pro The facility is not ADA compliant because it's a private entity and they don't have to comply.
+• pro The facility is not compliant with ADA laws because they claim that as a private entity they don’t have to.

 • pro The restaurant is poorly decorated, the food is just fair, and the service is slow.